grafana/beyla/docs/sources/k8s.md

 # Deploy in Kubernetes

-In Kubernetes, you can deploy the eBPF auto-instrumentation tool in two ways:
+You can deploy the eBPF auto-instrumentation tool in Kubernetes in two separate ways:

 * As a Sidecar Container (recommended)
 * As a DaemonSet